 Note: Some variants of this keyboard can be difficult to find through retailers, but they can be purchased directly from Keychron's website.

 The Keychron K1 is a decent keyboard for gaming.
-The Gateron Low-Profile Red switches don't require a lot of force to actuate and have a low pre-travel distance.
+The Gateron Low Profile Red switches don't require a lot of force to actuate and have a low pre-travel distance.
 It has a great build quality, with most of the keyboard being made of aluminum with little to no flex.
 However, there's no companion software or macro-programmable buttons.
 The latency is only decent, which may not be ideal for competitive gaming.

 The Keychron K1 is a great keyboard for using with your smartphone or tablet.
 You can pair it over Bluetooth with your mobile device and it can be paired with up to three devices at once.
 While it's a fairly light keyboard, it's also rather wide, making it less than ideal to travel with.

 The Keychron K1 is a satisfactory keyboard for office use.
 Ergonomics are only decent, as it lacks a wrist rest and there are no incline settings.
 While the switches help provide a responsive typing experience, the flat ABS keycaps are slippery and are bunched together, which can lead to an increase in typos.

 The Keychron K1 is a satisfactory keyboard for programmers.
 While it offers a decent typing experience due to the responsive switches, the keycaps are made of ABS plastic that feels cheap and they're prone to feeling slippery.
 Also, it doesn't have macro-programmable buttons.
 That said, it has a solid aluminum frame and full RGB backlighting which can be modified via a button directly on the keyboard.